zioth/contactme/README.md

-# contactme
+# Contact me!
-A way to contact me outside my repositories!
+If you want to contact me outside my repositories, submit an issue to this one!